 Where can I find information about diagnosis or management of juvenile Batten disease?

-- Batten Disease Support and Research Association Centers of Excellence (Rochester NY, Boston MA, Columbus OH, Portland OR, Houston TX)
+- Batten Disease Support and Research Association Centers of Excellence (Cordoba Argentina, Belgrade Serbia, Boston MA, Columbus OH, Houston TX, Rochester NY)

-- STAR Center for Lysosomal Storage Diseases (Cincinnati Children’s Hospital, OH)
+- Cincinnati STAR Center for Lysosomal Storage Diseases (Cincinnati, OH)

 Patient Support – For patients and families